paul-nechifor/nechifor-blog/posts/my-brain-on-git.md

 What?...
 I'll search the web.

 Oh, so I have to include `--root` to edit that.
-I think first to need master the plain `rebase -i` first.
-I didn't care much for that move anyway.
+I think I first to need master the plain `rebase -i`.
+I didn't care much for that change move anyway.

 So I want to edit "Add NUnit reference.".
 Here it is: